What is the Chinese Yuan?: Everything Traders Should Know

 The band was first introduced and set to be 0.3% in 1994.
 It was raised to 0.5% in 2007 and then to 1% in 2012.
 The current 2% limit was set in 2014.

-THE ROLE OF CHINA’S CENTRAL BANK IN MANAGING THE YUAN
+THE ROLE OF CHINA’S CENTRAL BANK IN YUAN EXCHANGE RATE REGIME

 Yuan’s onshore rate (CNY) and offshore rate (CNH) can impact each other under the current managed-floating exchange rate system.
 China’s Central Bank can also impact the Yuan prices through policy tools.